| |

 Nothing beats a good hot tea, especially in the winter.
 But, there’s something to be said about a tea that can also be enjoyed in the summer as iced tea.

-So cold temperatures cannot mask as much bitterness as heat does, which is why not every tea will work over ice.
+So cold temperatures can’t mask as much bitterness as heat does, which is why not every tea will work over ice.
 But it says a lot about a tea that can be used for both hot and cold tea (especially without any added sweetener!).

-How To Make Delicious Unsweetened Iced Tea For A Healthy Summer Drink
+P.S.
+You might be interested in reading: How To Make Delicious Unsweetened Iced Tea For A Healthy Summer Drink

 iced-tea-from-above